Florida's Vines

 Flower - Clusters of green to yellowish-green flowers, year-round in S. Florida.
 Fruit is a glaucous reddish berry that turns deep purple when mature.

-Saw greenbrier - Smilax bona-nox
+Saw greenbriar - Smilax bona-nox

 Saw greenbrier leaf (Smilax bona-nox) Saw greenbrier stem thorns (Smilax bona-nox)